smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/05-Use-GCP-Power/README.md

 # Objective

 Let's improve our model either by
-- training it on bigger sample
+- training it on a bigger sample
 - tuning its hyperparameters

 This last part obviously takes longer than the time you have left today, the aim of the exercise is for you to see how you can take advantage of GCP's big machines